tbnobed/bookstudio/DOCKER_DEPLOYMENT_FIXED.md

 6. `scripts/production-migration-v1.5.1.cjs` - Applies v1.5.1 fixes
 7. `scripts/docker-audit-schema-fix.cjs` - **NEW**: Fixes audit_logs schema for v1.5.2 compatibility
 8. `scripts/production-migration-v1.5.2.cjs` - Applies comprehensive audit logging system

+### Notification Groups

+**IMPORTANT**: The current deployment does NOT create default notification groups automatically.
+This was changed to give facilities full control over their notification setup.

+- Default notification groups are no longer created during database initialization
+- The legacy `docker-init-db.cjs` script has been removed from `Dockerfile.fixed`
+- Facilities should create notification groups through the Settings page as needed

+**If you see default notification groups** in a fresh deployment, you may be using an older Docker image or deployment configuration.
+Rebuild with the latest code to resolve this.

 ## Security Considerations